zacharyyahn/zacharyyahn.github.io/_pages/experience.md

 permalink: /experience/
 author_profile: true
 ---
+## The Vision and Analytics Lab (THEIA) - University College Dublin
+*Graduate Research Assistant* (Apr.
+2024 - Aug.
+2024)
+* Full-time masters thesis research.
+* Investigated super-resolution methods for remote sensing and nitrogen-dioxide prediction.
+* Pioneered an ultra-lightweight model capable of slotting into an image pre-processing pipeline and achieving similar results to state-of-the-art super-resolution models.
+* Achieved top nitrogen-dioxide prediction results and developed code for comparing implementations of various popular architectures.

 ## NASA Goddard Space Flight Center
 *Machine Learning Research Intern* (Aug.
 2021 - Aug.
 2023)
 *   Developed a semantic segmentation approach to identifying methane clouds in Titan’s atmosphere using low-resolution images from the Cassini mission with a custom software suite for analysis.